Aaron98990/ways-of-the-game/tactical-impact.md

 - Stopping a Promising Attack (SPA)
 - Denial of an Obvious Goal Scoring Opportunity (DOGSO)

-The level of tactical impact does not depend on intention.
-A player can unintentionally and not deliberately stop a promising attack or deny an obvious goal scoring opportunity but that does not change the referee's sanction.
+The level of tactical impact does not depend on intention (deliberate or accidental) or the number of fouls commited before (including if its a player, team, or the match's first foul).
+Many people call SPA or DOGSO tactical or professional fouls.

-Many people will call SPA or DOGSO tactical/professional fouls.
-Many SPA and DOGSO offenses are tactical/professional fouls but not all.
-A tactical/professional foul is committed when a player deliberately fouls another but as said above for SPA/DOGSO intention/being deliberate does not matter and SPA/DOGSO apply to any offense (see below).

 ## SPA

 Stopping a Promising Attack is not defined in the Laws of the Game.
 The referee should use their best judgement.
 The offense can happen anywhere on the field including a player not allowing the goalkeeper to quickly release the ball.
-Obviously, less leniency should be given if there is no attempt to challenge for or play the ball in transition (known as a "take foul" in basketball).
+Obviously, less leniency should be given if there is no attempt to challenge for or play the ball in transition (known as a taking the foul or a "take foul" in basketball).
 - [A playlist of 9 videos of SPA from Key Match Incidents.](https://www.youtube.com/playlist?list=PLzf0-UFHPjPdTEI9Z2kzC3pCgBgXSaywF)
 - [A playlist of 50+ of SPA from the Referee Channel](https://www.youtube.com/playlist?list=PL4OiywE4asSe_F4qnxKcKjOx7FSjNYszR)